MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sidebandaudio/ni-sidebandaudio-ioctl_sbaud_get_connection_status_update.md

 ## -description

-This control codes used by an audio driver when cooperating with the Audio class drivers to operate a Sideband connection.
+The IOCTL_SBAUD_GET_CONNECTION_STATUS_UPDATE IOCTL control code is used by an audio driver when cooperating with the Audio class drivers to operate a Sideband connection.

 ## -ioctlparameters